 Over recent years I’ve had quite a bit of short fiction published in print and, especially, online.
 Go to my Stories page to find out where and to read some examples.

 My second novella In the Sweep of the Bay (2020) is available from Louise Walters Books in paperback and e-book, and as an audio book from Audible or itunes.

 Current projects include:

 - a sequel to In the Sweep of the Bay.
-This will be another novella.
-I’m well on with the first draft
+The first draft of this, A Family Firm, is novella length.

-- another novella, Between the Virgin and the Sea, set in a fictitious city on the edge of continent, where a boy dreams his future
+- another novella, Between the Virgin and the Sea, set in a fictitious city on the edge of continent, where a boy dreams his future.

 - a novel set in Kathmandu and Wales in the aftermath of an earthquake